Summary of Chapter 23. Triggers and behaviors

 Trigger actions and animations

-It is also possible to run a little code based on a trigger, and this code can be an animation that targets a property.
+It is also possible to run a little code based on a trigger.
+This code can be an animation that targets a property.
 One common way is to use an

 EventTrigger, which defines two properties: